xoxor4d/t5-rtx/README.md

   <br>
   > eg: &ensp;`c:\path\BlackOps.exe -no_forced_lod -stock_effects`

-- B. Dvars:
+- C. Dvars:
     - `r_forceLod` :: force all models to a specific LOD (highest by default)
     - `r_showTess` :: show various info about surfaces (incl. materials and the images it is using)
 	- `r_showTessDist` :: can be used to limit the draw distance of the 3D text ^
+	- `r_showCellIndex` :: draw cell index at the center of the current cell (map settings)
 	- `rtx_water_uv_scale` :: UV scale of water

 <br>

-- C. Console commands:
+- D. Console commands:
   - `mapsettings_update` :: reload __map_settings.ini__ found in __root/t5rtx__

 <br>